aphex-vim/soapie.space/_posts/2021-02-04-shelebration.md

 date: 2021-02-04
 tags: art poster
 ---
-## making a low poly portrait of Shel Silverstein
 The final project for my _Software for Design_ class was all about making illustrations for Shel Silverstein poems.
 He is the author of popular childrens' books such as _The Giving Tree_, _Where the Sidewalk Ends_, or _Falling up_.
 The whole class collaborated on making a book of illustrations for his poems.
 The portrait I made was part of the project that I submitted as both a promotional poster, and a possible cover for the book.

 ![Three book covers.
 First, the cover of the book 'Falling Up.'
 The cover features a kid flying up into the sky away from a city skyline.
 Next, the over of the book 'Where the Sidewalk Ends.'
 The cover features a couple of children looking over a sheer cliff, where a sidewalk ends.
 Last, the cover of the book 'The Giving Tree.'
 The cover features a tree dropping an apple into a child's hands.](/assets/shel0.jpg "Falling Up, Where the Sidewalk Ends, and The Giving Tree")